Close

 3. Complete Application Forms

 Fill out the official Mexican visa application form accurately.
 Double-check all information against your passport details to avoid processing delays.
-Many consulates offer both online and paper submission options.
+Mexican consulates are increasingly adopting digital procedures, and electronic visas may replace paper stickers in passports in some cases.

 4. Schedule Consular Appointment